OperationSpark/high-school-prep/problem_solving.md

 Here's some steps to help you when you come up against a problem:

-* Make use tools like logging and dubugging.
+* Make use tools like logging and debugging.
 * Google it!
 Another coder has experienced and solved the same problem, and written about it on the Internet.
 * After struggling for 20 minutes, ask questions, to your fellow students, teachers, and on our Slack channel.